 |Carved ceremonial pipes These

 specimens include an owl, a

 toad, and a raccoon.

-Image from Ohio History
+Image from Ohio History Central.

 Serpent made of pure mica.
 Mica was one of the numerous minerals unique to the

 from The University of Misssouri-Kansas City.

 There have been many copper artifacts found throughout several Wisconsin sites.
 The implements that

 have been uncovered include awls, spear points, fishhooks, knives and harpoons.
 Copper spuds have

 they appear to have had an implemental, as opposed to ornamental, use.